borzelo/borzelo/README.md

 One-click deploy of an autonomous AI agent to Telegram — provisions and configures the server for you.

-> **Also building — Detect.io** · a solo anti-fraud tool that takes a payment-receipt PDF and returns a *genuine-or-forged* verdict, fusing transfer-ID reverse-engineering, document metadata, and a known-fraudster database into a single confidence score. ~125 monthly users.

 ---

 ### 🔬 Research & experiments